Culture of Japan: Language

 Japanese is the national and primary language of Japan.
-Japanese has a lexically distinct pitch-accent system.
-Early Japanese is known largely on the basis of its state in the 8th century when the three major works of Old Japanese were compiled.
-The earliest attestation of the Japanese language is in a Chinese document from 256 AD.
-The Japanese language has no genetic relationship with Chinese, but neither does it have any clear affiliation with any other language.

-There are a number of theories about the origins of Japanese, but the strongest arguments for affiliation are with Korean, on the basis of similar syntax, and with Altaic languages, on the basis of similar number systems and verb forms.
+The language is a lexically distinct pitch-accent system.
+Early Japanese is known primarily by its state in the 8th century when the three major works of Old Japanese were compiled.
+The earliest attestation of the Japanese language was found in a Chinese document from 256 CE.
+However, the Japanese language has no genetic relationship with Chinese, nor any clear affiliation with any other language.
+While there are a number of theories about the origins of Japanese, the strongest arguments for affiliation are with Korean on the basis of similar syntax.
+More controversially, it has also been paired with Altaic languages due to a similar number of systems and verb forms.
+While Japanese is the only official language of Japan, other languages such as Ainu and Ryukyuan are spoken on the Japanese islands.